 By Porter Anderson, Editor-in-Chief | @Porter_Anderson

-Winner To Be Announced September 14The Klaus Flugge Prize is not an old one, in case you’ve missed it.
+Winner To Be Announced September 14The Klaus Flugge Prize is not an old award, in case you’ve missed it.
 It was established in 2016 in honor of Klaus Flugge, the Hamburg-born founder of England’s Andersen Press, its own name a reference, of course, to Hans Christian Andersen.

 The award goes to an emerging illustrator of children’s books.

 The Flugge Prize is one of many that take the word longlist seriously.
 Its longlist this year comprised 24 picture books featuring the work of debut illustrators.
 Its shortlist, however, highlights a manageable six titles, and a keen emphasis on independent presses in the process.

 The winner of this prize receives £5,000 (US$6,065) and helps bring needed attention to the work of illustrators—like translators, far too often overlooked for their critical importance to publishing.
 After all, when a parent walks the aisles of a bookstore, it’s not a book’s story that grabs them.
 It may not even be the title.
 It’s the artwork.
 And this is one of the reasons that illustrator Sarah McIntyre’s #PicturesMeanBusiness campaign is an important one.

 - Mammoth, illustrator Adam Beer, written by Anna Kemp, editor Helen Mackenzie Smith, art director Jane Buckley (Simon and Schuster)

 - Rescuing Titanic, illustrator Flora Delargy, editor Lucy Brownridge, art director Karissa Santos (Wide Eyed Editions)

 - Pierre’s New Hair, illustrator Joseph Hollis, editor Emilia Will, designer Jade Wheaton (Tate)